wangxiang4/book/docs/math/0 Core Course/16 Chapter4 equations inequalities Module1 equations.md

 ## 8.Focus 3
 __The vieta's theorem__
-- Use __the relevant formulas and forms__ of vieta's theorem for analysis.
+- Use __the relevant formulas and forms of vieta's theorem__ for analysis.
-  Since vieta's theorem applies to both __real and complex roots__, when __solving for real roots__, remember to check __the discriminant__ after applying vieta's theorem.
+  Since vieta's theorem applies to both __real and complex roots__, when __solving for real roots__, remember to check __the discriminant after applying vieta's theorem__.

 ### $\fbox{5}\:$If one root of the equation $\small x^2+px+q=0$ is twice the other, then what conditions must $\small p$ and $\small q$ satisfy $\small \mathpunct{?}$.